 Why A Strong Core Is Important

-Your core muscles are a complex series of muscles which extend far beyond just your abs.
+Athletes think the “core” is primary to their abdominal muscles and it is a complex series of muscles that extend far beyond just your abs.
 At the front, they go from the base of your ribs all the way down through your abdominals, pelvic girdle, to the upper quad.
-At the back, they extend from your upper hamstrings and glutes.
-Your core also includes the areas around your hips that allow extension, flexion, and oblique rotation.
+At the back, they extend from your upper hamstrings and glutes and the areas around your hips that allow the extension, flexion, and oblique rotation.

 Strength Training and Injury Prevention 7 Common Running Injuries

-I know from 26 years of experience that injuries are sometimes part of the deal when you train for endurance sports.
-During my first 17 years in the sport, I was always dealing with some sort of lower leg or hip related issue.
+I know from 28 years of experience that injuries are sometimes part of the deal when you train for endurance sports.
+During my first 17 years in the sport, I was always dealing with some sort of lower leg or hip-related issue.

 Having realized the importance of strength training for triathletes, I continue to educate myself on the topic.
 This not only helps me as an athlete but also the athletes that I coach.